okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-11 11:45 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Debug]** Profile Resize Images to 32x32 for Transfer Learning for speed/memory regressions

+## 2025-09-12 8:52 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Polish]** Refactor Resize Images to 32x32 for Transfer Learning code for readability and DRY principles